27 Things to do in Milan (2024): Best places to visit – travel guide for Milan

 Milán co navštívit

 Wondering what to visit in Milan?
-Check out our travel guide with tips on the best things to do and see in Milan, Italy.
-Also included is practical information on transport, accommodation, prices, food and other useful tips.
+Check out our complete guide to the best things to do in Milan, plus practical information on accommodation, prices, food and other useful tips.

 Why visit Milan?

-But if you want to see a cathedral that will make your chin drop, shop for original pieces in local boutiques or flea markets, or take a trip to the most beautiful lakes in the Alps, Milan is the perfect holiday destination for you.
+If you want to see a cathedral that will make your chin drop, shop for original pieces in local boutiques or take a trip to the most beautiful lakes in the Alps, Milan is the perfect holiday destination for you.

-Things to do in Milan: The most beautiful places and attractions
+Things to do in Milan: Best places to visit

-Check out the most beautiful places and sights to visit in Milan:
+Check out the most beautiful places and things to do in Milan:

 The Cathedral of the Nativity, or Duomo, is the main reason most tourists come to Milan.
 It is one of the largest cathedrals in the world (it can hold up to 11,000 people) and took over 600 years to build.